 Unfortunately, there’s not a whole lot you can do once you’ve hit the threshold, except get to a place away from people and other external stimulation.

 But there are things that you can do daily that can help you to extend the amount of time it takes to get to the overload threshold!
 Having a daily self-care routine to reduce the energy you’ve absorbed is crucial!
 The more pent-up energy you are holding onto, the shorter amount of time you will have to be around people until you hit the threshold.
 But by managing energy regularly, you can extend that time.

 Taking time to meditate, be in nature, laugh, exercise, create art, breathe deeply or do energy healing work such as EFT, Sedona Method or Reiki can all help.
 These tools can lower stress levels that are caused by excessive external stimulation.

-For example, for me the threshold typically hits after about 4 hours.
+For example, for me, the threshold typically hits after about 4 hours.
 Any longer than that, and I get very antsy and grouchy!
-So I know that if I’m going to an event that may last longer than that, I may need to drive seperately from others if I find that I need to leave before others are ready.
+So I know that if I’m going to an event that may last longer than that, I may need to drive separately from others if I find that I need to leave before others are ready.
 A getaway plan is a must!

-While you can’t overcome the overload threshold, it is easy to manage it better with some self-care, with understanding who you are and what you need and with an escape plan!
+While you can’t overcome the overload threshold, it is easy to manage it better with some self-care, understanding who you are and what you need, and with an escape plan!